How to Find a Divorce Record in Tennessee

 Nashville, TN 37243

-What is the Cost and Wait Time of a Tennessee Divorce Certificate?
+What is the Cost and Wait Time for a Tennessee Divorce Certificate?

 To request a divorce certificate, a payment of $15.00 is necessary for each copy.
-This may vary depending on the time it takes the clerk to obtain this file, and whether the file is to be certified for not.
+This may vary depending on the time it takes the clerk to obtain this file and whether the file is to be certified or not.

 Does Tennessee Recognize Common-Law Marriage?